Kenosha Police seek public's help in locating man alleged to have hit officer with car

 When he failed to appear for that warrant he was in jail in Lake County, Ill. for another fleeing charge.
 He pleaded guilty in that case in April and was sentenced to 180 days in jail.

-DeWitt said for Thursday’s incident he could be charged with several felonies including recklessly endangering safety.
+DeWitt said for Thursday’s incident Madura could be charged with several felonies including recklessly endangering safety.